fataha801/wording/newly-baptized.md

-# Newly Baptized - Recognize and Sustain
+# Newly Baptized - Recognize and Sustain in Sacrament Meeting (Ward Business)
 - [x] Bishopric invites individual who was recently baptized to stand and be recognized.

 Brothers & Sisters,